 A Rhode Island criminal domestic misdemeanor or felony case is often intertwined with complex issues concerning family law, child custody, child support, visitation, restraining orders and divorce.
 A Rhode Island Family law case is often intertwined with criminal law issues.
-In some cases there are three cases or more proceeding at the same time: a criminal case, a complaint protection from abuse and a divorce.
-There also may be a dcyf, child support case, paternity proceeding or juvenile proceeding pending.
+Sometimes, there are three cases or more proceeding at the same time: a criminal case, a complaint protection from abuse and a divorce.
+There also may be a dcyf case, child support case, paternity proceeding or juvenile proceeding pending.

 What is the difference between a domestic offense and a non domestic offense?

 Any offense which is charged as a domestic offense is more serious than the same charge charged as a non-domestic offense.
 Under Rhode Island (RI) law, a person who is found guilty of a domestic offense or who takes a nolo contendere plea with a sentence of filing, probation or suspended sentence must take batterers intervention classes.